techidaily/site-android-location/source/_posts/in-2024-how-to-fake-gps-on-android-without-mock-location-for-your-realme-gt-3-drfone-by-drfone-virtual.md

 ![fake gps go location spoofer](https://images.wondershare.com/drfone/article/2022/03/fake-gps-go-location-spoofer.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=heERQcpMi77lqToE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Fake GPS Go Location Spoofer is a premium tool, but most of its functions are free to use.
 Therefore, you do not have to upgrade unless you want to play games on Android devices.
 Moreover, it works without root on Android 6.0 and above variants.
 However, you will have to root the Android device on earlier versions.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YfEPmG_O6F8?si=93ZTVtH_zjFRz5eh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 Fake GPS Location Professional